Pollution of the Hudson River: Sediment dredging

-In 2001, after a ten-year study of PCB contamination in the Hudson River, EPA proposed a plan to clean up the river by dredging more than 100,000 lb of PCBs.
-The worst PCB hotspots are targeted for remediation by removing and disposing of more than 2.6 million cubic yards of contaminated sediment.
-The dredging project is the most aggressive environmental effort ever proposed to clean up a river, and will cost GE about $460,000,000.
-General Electric took the position that dredging the river would actually stir up PCBs.
-In 2002, EPA ordered GE to clean up a 40 mi stretch of the Hudson River it had contaminated.
-EPA also announced that an additional 2650000 cuyd of contaminated sediments in the upper Hudson River would be removed.
+In 2001, after a ten-year study of PCB contamination in the river, EPA proposed a plan to clean up the river by dredging more than 100,000 lb of PCBs.
+The worst PCB locations were targeted for remediation by removing and disposing of more than 2,600,000 yd3 of contaminated sediment.
+The dredging project was the most aggressive environmental effort ever proposed to clean up a river.
+In discussion about the EPA plan, and in advertising to local residents, GE had commented that dredging the river would actually stir up PCBs.
+The company eventually agreed to the cleanup plan and in 2002 EPA ordered GE to clean up a 40 mi stretch of the river.
+EPA also announced that an additional 2650000 cuyd of contaminated sediments in the upper Hudson would be removed.

-GE began sediment dredging operations to clean up the PCBs on May 15, 2009.
-This stage (Phase One) of the cleanup was completed in October 2009, and was responsible for the removal of approximately 300,000 yd3 of contaminated sediment, which was more than the targeted amount.
-Over 620 barges filled with sediment were transported to the processing facility on the Champlain Canal, and over 80 rail cars transported the dredged sediment to a waste facility in Andrews, Texas.
+GE began sediment dredging operations to clean up the PCBs in 2009.
+In this stage of the cleanup ("Phase One") approximately 283,000 yd3 of contaminated sediment was removed.
+Over 620 barges filled with sediment were transported to a processing facility on the Champlain Canal, and over 80 rail cars transported the dredged sediment to a waste facility in Andrews, Texas.
 The scope of Phase One was about 100,000 yd3 more than planned, and Phase Two was to be expanded as a consequence.
-Phase Two of the cleanup project, led by GE and monitored by EPA, began in June 2011, targeting approximately 2,400,000 yd3 of PCB-contaminated sediment from a forty-mile section of the Upper Hudson River.
-Phase Two of the cleanup will take approximately 5 to 7 years to complete.
-In 2010, General Electric agreed to finance and conduct a second dredging campaign at the Upper Hudson River between Fort Edward and Troy.
+In 2010, the company agreed to finance and conduct a second dredging campaign on the upper Hudson between Fort Edward and Troy.
 These works have been supervised by EPA.
+Phase Two of the cleanup project, led by GE and monitored by EPA, was completed in 2015 and removed approximately 2,500,000 yd3 of PCB-contaminated sediment from the 40-mile section of the upper Hudson.
+Following completion of the dredging operations, aquatic plants were installed and habitat restoration commenced.
+As of 2025, GE stated that the dredging operations have cost $1.7 billion.

+Additional activities following the dredging operations will continue for years, including water quality monitoring, sediment sampling, fish monitoring, habitat monitoring, and facility maintenance.